Tropics Heating Up

 Lets talk about Humberto...
 This one is located over 100 miles West of the Southernmost Cape Verde Islands.
 Sustained winds are at 60mph.
 This one could become a category one hurricane later today and strengthen to a category two on Wednesday.
 The good news is that Humberto will be no threat to land other than the shipping lanes.

 Early Tuesday morning Gabrielle roared back to life and is Bermuda bound.
 This one is South of Bermuda and should pass through or near the area on Wednesday.
 They are under a tropical storm warning.
 Once it pass Bermuda, it should enter into cooler waters and start to weaken.
 The forecast track shows that it could clip the Canadian provinces and then move through the hurricane graveyard over the weekend.

-Keep it tuned to the Storm Station for the latest,
+Keep it tuned to your Storm Station 7news for the latest developments.